Frequently Asked Questions

 - You may have a look at the clipboard by using the menu item Clipboard > Show clipboard.
 This allows you to remove some blocks from the clipboard.

 - Now in the navigation tree right-click on the Blocks node to which you want to add the blocks.
-Choose Add > N new Blocks from clipboard from the popup menu.
+Choose Add > New Blocks from clipboard from the popup menu.

 Two Caveats: